-This visa allows people to transit in South Korea for a limited time without the visa.
+This visa allows people to transit to South Korea for a limited time without the visa.
 These people can stop in South Korea for a while on the way to the third country.
 Citizens of some countries are allowed to transit to South Korea without a visa.

 What is a Tourist/Transit visa (B-2-1)?

-This visa is defined for those who intend to reach their destination in a third country through South Korea.
+Unlike the Korean B-1 visa, this visa is defined for those who intend to reach their destination in a third country through South Korea.
 Nationals of some countries can travel to or transit South Korea for 30 days or less without a visa.
 Citizens of the European Union, the United States, Canada, and Australia are on this list.

 If you want to apply for a Tourist/Transit visa (B-2-1), one of the following conditions must apply to you: